Notes to Epistemic Contextualism

 8. In his earlier papers — most notably, his 1988 — Cohen cast his view in the language of RA theories.
 In his more recent work, however, he has preferred to detach EC from “the relevant alternatives machinery,” as he puts it (1999, 85, n.
 25).

-10. Rieber’s views bear some obvious affinities to Jonathan Schaffer’s contrastivism (see Section 6, below), which is often treated as an alternative to standards forms of EC.
-Nevertheless, Rieber’s theory is included here for the sake of completeness.
+9. Rieber’s views bear some obvious affinities to Jonathan Schaffer’s contrastivism (see Section 6, below), which is often treated as an alternative to standards forms of EC.
+Rieber’s theory is included here for the sake of completeness.

-14. Jonathan Vogel (1990) and more recently John Hawthorne (2004) have both argued that ‘the lottery paradox’ illustrates a problem which generalizes to all sorts of other cases — the airport example being, once again, one illustration of that fact.
+13. Jonathan Vogel (1990) and John Hawthorne (2004) have both argued that the lottery paradox illustrates a problem which generalizes to all sorts of other cases — the airport example being, once again, one illustration of that fact.

-15. Other grounds for dissatisfaction with a contextualism-based response to scepticism have been lodged — for example, that it is not well-positioned to explain the plausibility (to many) of certain anti-sceptical claims (e.g., Sosa 2000, 15), that it is not obviously applicable to certain other forms of sceptical arguments (e.g., Feldman 2001, 78ff.; Cohen replies at 2001, 96), or that it makes certain true “knowledge” propositions inexpressible (e.g., Brady and Pritchard 2005, 164).
-See too Section 6 of ‘Knowledge and Skepticism’, the Supplement to Steup 2006.
+14. Other grounds for dissatisfaction with a contextualism-based response to scepticism have been lodged — for example, that it is not well-positioned to explain the plausibility (to many) of certain anti-sceptical claims (e.g., Sosa 2000, 15), that it is not obviously applicable to certain other forms of sceptical arguments (e.g., Feldman 2001, 78ff.; Cohen replies at 2001, 96), or that it makes certain true “knowledge” propositions inexpressible (e.g., Brady and Pritchard 2005, 164).
+See too Section 3 of Ichikawa and Steup 2018.

-23. The exact formulation of fallibilism remains somewhat controversial.
+22. The exact formulation of fallibilism is somewhat controversial.
 Stanley (2005: 127) defines fallibilism as “the doctrine that someone can know that p, even though their evidence for p is logically consistent with the truth of not-p”; Cohen (1988) defines it as the view that one can know on the basis of non-entailing reasons.
 For some nice discussion of fallibilism, see Feldman 1981.